redux-model/redux-model/README.md

     };
   });

-  // 初始化reducer的数据
-  // 如果你不需要reducer，那么可以返回null值，并去掉泛型Data的约束
+  // Initialize reducer data.
-  protected initReducer(): Data {
+  // You can return null and remove generic if you don't have reducer data in this model. protected initReducer(): Data {
     return {
       foo: 'bar',
     };
   }

-  // 接收来自其它模型的action操作，并改变reducer的数据
-  protected getEffects(): RM.Effects<Data> {
+  // Receive effect from other model, and change data for this model. protected getEffects(): RM.Effects<Data> {
     return [
       {